 Passport

 In under two years, you can join an elite circle of global citizens who understand that true power lies in having options.
-This is more than a second passport – it's your key to preserving wealth, protecting assets, and maintaining personal freedom in an uncertain world.
+Malta (EU) citizenship is your key to preserving wealth, protecting assets, and maintaining personal freedom in an uncertain world.

 Malta citizenship offers full European Union benefits, including Schengen borderless travel and a United States visa waiver.
 This means visa-free travel to more than 180 countries in the world, including the USA, Canada, Middle East, Africa, Asia, and most countries in North, Central and South America.